-Communities are made up of many diverse cultures, sexual orientations and gender identities.
-Individuals who identify as lesbian, gay, bisexual or transgender (LGBT) may have unmet health and healthcare needs resulting in health disparities.
-In fact, the LGBT community is subject to a disproportionate number of health disparities and is at higher risk for poor health outcomes.
+Communities are made up of many diverse cultures, sexual orientations, and gender identities.
+Individuals who identify as LGBTQIA+ may have unmet health and healthcare needs resulting in health disparities.
+In fact, the LGBTQIA+ community is subject to a disproportionate number of health disparities and is at higher risk for poor health outcomes.